-<ctrl> and the mousewheel - also a standard feature of modern web browsers - also doesn't work.
+<ctrl> and the mousewheel - a standard feature other modern web browsers supports - also doesn't do anything in Midori.

-A web browser is utterly useless when you can't read the text on the pages you're visiting because it's way too small and there's no way to change that.
+A web browser is utterly useless when you can't read the text on the pages you're visiting because it's way too small and there's no way to get a consistently usable font-size.

 snap install midori

 and once it's installed you can run it with

 The snap version will likely be as useless as the version the distribution provides.
 This could have changed by the time you read this but it's not likely.